j-baker/j-baker.github.io/_posts/2014-04-22-proving-a-language-irregular.md

 This means that if the sequence is to be recognisable in base 3, it must be eventually periodic.
 As noted above, for each number $n$ in the language, Thue-Morse$(n) = 0$.
 It is well known that the Thue-Morse sequence is overlap-free, and so the language cannot possibly be regular.

 ## Conclusion
 We're done.
 I thought lightly about this exercise for a fair while, but only recently had the motivation to actually follow it through to the end.
-I (broadly speaking) wrote this up as a description of how proving languages irregular can be a lot more involved and indeed interesting than simply invoking the pumping lemma and bashing through a few lines of answer, as was required of me in my course.
+I (broadly speaking) wrote this up as a description of how proving languages irregular can be more involved and indeed interesting than simply invoking the pumping lemma and bashing through a few lines of answer, as was required of me in my course.
+I wrote this mostly as a quick after-action report, but I hope it reads well.

 ### Acknowledgement
 After getting stuck, I pointed my search towards [CompSci StackExchange](https://cs.stackexchange.com/questions/23944/proving-a-language-irregular-standard-methods-have-failed).
 I was stuck, and I didn't have a good enough grasp of the literature to know where to move next.
 The result was essentially a great advertisement for StackExchange - [Jeffrey Shallit](https://cs.uwaterloo.ca/~shallit/) who answered my question has written papers about the Thue-Morse sequence and written a book about the sequences recognisable by finite automata - as far as I can work out he was one of the best placed to help me anywhere.
 The proof presented is his, not mine - I got to exploring the properties of the Thue-Morse sequence, and have merely found the proof interesting enough to write about here.